 Easy Chicken Salad Recipe

-This easy chicken salad recipe with grapes and pecans makes the best chicken salad sandwiches!
+This easy chicken salad recipe with grapes makes the best chicken salad sandwiches!
 I’ve been making this healthy chicken salad recipe for years.
 It’s great for make ahead lunches!

 When your days are busy, it can be hard to find the time to prepare lunch.
 That’s why I like recipes that I can prep once and then eat for a couple of days.